Tyler Cowen, writing for The Atlantic:

 Manhattan’s avenues tend to have higher rents than its streets.
 Given the long, thin shape of the island, the north-south avenues carry more vehicular and foot traffic.
 That neat Korean place can make ends meet on 35th, but it would not survive on Fifth Avenue.
 No matter where you are, turning just a bit off the main drag can yield a better meal for your money.

-Arthur T. Vanderbilt II, writing in Fortune’s Children: The Fall of the House of Vanderbilt:
+Arthur T. Vanderbilt II, quoted in Fortune’s Children: The Fall of the House of Vanderbilt:

 Within thirty years after the death of Commodore Vanderbilt in 1877, no member of his family was among the richest people in the United States, having been supplanted by such new titans as Rockefeller, Carnegie, Frick, and Ford.
 Forty-eight years after his death, one of his direct descendants died penniless.
 Within seventy years of his death, the last of the great Vanderbilt mansions on Fifth Avenue had made way for modern office buildings.
 When 120 of the Commodore’s descendants gathered at Vanderbilt University in 1973 for the first family reunion, there was not a millionaire among them.